eclayj/0xcarnemuerta.github.io/htb.md

 ---
 layout: page
-title: "Hack The Box Academy"
+title: "Hack The Box"
 permalink: /htb/
 ---

-## Hack The Box profile
+##Hack The Box

+I am an active participant on the Hack The Box platform.
+I am also working through several learning paths on Hack The Box Academy, one of which will culminate in sitting for the CPTS (Certified Penetration Testing Specialist) certification.

 [![HTB Academy](https://academy.hackthebox.com/images/logo.svg)](https://app.hackthebox.com/profile/2165580)

-I'm actively progressing through HTB Academy's modules and paths to deepen my cybersecurity expertise.

-- 🛡️ Ongoing Paths: [Mention any paths you're currently undertaking] Penetration Tester
+## 🛡️ Ongoing Learning Paths:
+Penetration Tester
 AI Red Teamer